sphinx-contrib/matlabdomain/README.rst

 If you want the closest to MATLAB documentation style, use ``matlab_short_links = True`` in your ``conf.py`` file.

+``matlab_auto_link``
+   Automatically convert the names of known entities (e.g. classes, functions, properties, methods) to links Valid values are ``"basic"`` and ``"all"``.
+   * ``"basic"`` - Auto-links (1) known classes or functions that appear in docstring lines that begin with "See also" and any subsequent lines before the next blank line (unknown names are wrapped in double-backquotes), and (2) property and method names that appear in lists under "<MyClass> Properties:" and "<MyClass> Methods:" headings in class docstrings.

+   * ``"all"`` - Auto-links everything included with ``"basic"``, plus all known classes and functions everywhere else they appear in any docstring, and any names ending with "()" within class, property, or method docstrings that match a method of the corresponding class.

+   Default is ``None``. *Added in Version 0.20.0*.

 Roles and Directives
 --------------------